jmyao17/SCCM/README.md

 More details about the features and variables of the code will be published somewhere.

+To be implemented ...
+* lib directory is not included yet

 MIT License

 Copyright (c) 2018 Jiangming Yao